 Gray is the flagship color of brutalism.
 Some feel the color is monotonous, and let’s face it, it is.

-Because it’s a neutral characterized by emotional absence and a lack of energy overall, gray is an excellent background color and a suitable option for every space and style.
-In the kitchen, it can actually look very chic.
+As a neutral color characterized by emotional absence and a lack of energy, gray is an ideal background color for every space and style.

 Gray is one of the hottest colors trending in interior design in the 21st century.
 This color goes well with both industrial and rustic interiors.

 - Achromatic: Achromatic gray is a gray where there are amounts of red, green, and blue in the color.
 Silver, a shade of gray, is an example of an achromatic gray shade.

 - Neutral: Gray is a neutral color that can easily be paired with other neutrals such as natural materials or colors like black, white, and earth tones.

 - Peace and balance: Gray is symbolically associated with many different concepts such as peace, balance, and truth.
 Gray is also associated with refinement and can make an interior look more elegant.

 - Willow Creek – this gray hue features a dash of violet, which makes this paint color a true original.

 - Powell Gray – the principle color of Williamsburg’s colonial revival period.

 - Repose Gray – it’s no surprise how this is Sherwin Williams’s second best-selling paint.